MOONLABIISERB/marl-ecs-course/Assignment_2/Q_2_Sokoban/Readme_Q2.md

 ## Introduction

-This document provides a comparative analysis of two reinforcement learning methods: Dynamic Programming (DP) and Monte Carlo (MC).
+This markdown file provides a comparative analysis of two reinforcement learning methods: Dynamic Programming (DP) and Monte Carlo (MC).
 Both methods were implemented to solve a grid-based warehouse problem where an agent pushes boxes to designated storage locations.

 ## Methodology